-According to Consumer Reports, 34% of consumers identified at least one error in their credit reports, which could potentially impact their credit scores.
-On the bright side, there is a way to monitor these reports for fraud and errors — using a credit scoring app.
-It’s a solution for personal use that accesses credit reports (with the user’s permission), compiles a VantageScore, and makes it available to the user and creditors.
+According to Consumer Reports, 34% of consumers have discovered at least one error on their credit reports that could potentially affect their credit score.
+The good thing is that there is a way to monitor these reports for fraud and errors – with a credit scoring app.
+This is a personal-use solution that accesses credit reports (with the user’s permission), compiles a VantageScore, and makes it available to the user and creditors.

-Out-of-the-box credit scoring solutions have their limitations to particular countries and score models.
-That’s why businesses from all over the world approach Itexus to develop custom credit score apps that are tailored to the needs of particular users.
+Standard credit scoring solutions are limited to specific countries and score models.
+That’s why companies from around the world turn to Itexus to develop custom credit score apps tailored to the needs of their users.

-In this article, we’ll talk about how credit score apps work, as well as highlight their benefits, key features, and cost.
+In this article, we explain how credit score apps work and present their benefits, key features, and costs.

 How Credit Score Apps Work

-When you get a loan, lenders report your activity to credit bureaus like TransUnion, Equifax, or Experian (in the USA), and the information is compiled into credit reports.
-A credit scoring app (aka credit report app) scans data about you collected by credit bureaus and collects your credit history.
+When you take out a loan, lenders report your activity to credit bureaus such as TransUnion, Equifax, or Experian (in the U.S.), and the information is compiled into credit reports.
+A credit scoring app (also called a credit report app or credit score loan app) scans the data collected about you by the credit bureaus and gathers your credit history.
 The latter includes public records and account openings.
-After that, the app shows a score lenders can use to evaluate how likely you will repay.
+Then, the app displays a score that lenders can use to assess how likely you are to repay.

 A credit scoring service checks the following:

-- Hard credit inquiries, e.g., submitted credit card and loan applications
+• Hard credit inquiries, such as credit card and loan applications submitted

-Apps for checking a credit score help you determine how certain financial decisions will likely affect your score.
-It’s done with the help of artificial intelligence.
+Apps for checking credit scores help you determine how certain financial decisions are likely to affect your score.
+This is done with the help of artificial intelligence.

 The Use of AI in Credit Scoring Apps

-Artificial intelligence is a great way for providing an individualized credit score based on factors including employment opportunity, current income, recent credit history, ability to earn, and credit history.
+Artificial intelligence is a great way to create an individual credit score based on factors such as employment opportunities, current income, recent credit history, earning potential, and credit history.

-AI checks hundreds of hypotheses within minutes using machine learning algorithms and user’s historical data and builds different models for the user to see what can be done to improve their score.
+AI tests hundreds of hypotheses within minutes using machine learning algorithms and the user’s historical data and creates different models for the user to see what can be done to improve their score.

-This more granular approach allows banks and credit card companies to assess each borrower more accurately and allows them to provide credit to people who would have been denied under the scorecard system, such as new college graduates, temporary foreign nationals, and other people with.
+This more granular approach allows banks and credit card companies to assess each borrower more accurately and enables them to extend credit to people who would have been rejected under the scorecard system, such as new college graduates, transient foreign nationals, and others.

-AI is very adaptive.
-For example, it can adapt to new problems, like credit card churners, who might have a high credit score but are not likely to be profitable for the card issuer.
+AI is highly adaptable.
+For example, it can adapt to new problems, such as credit card churners who have high credit scores but are unlikely to be profitable for the card issuer.

 Key Benefits of Credit Score Apps

-We’ve selected four key reasons why your potential users need a specialized app for checking their credit scores.
+We’ve identified four important benefits of credit scoring apps to explain why your potential users need the best app to track their credit scores.

-- Debt management.
-A credit score is a ready and easy-to-understand snapshot of a person’s financial standing.
-When users get the opportunity to instantly view whether their credit score has gone up or down, it will be easy to see if their debt is getting out of hand.
+A credit score is a ready and easy-to-understand snapshot of a person’s financial situation.
+When users have the ability to instantly see if their credit score has gone up or down, they can easily see if their debt is getting out of hand.

-- Increased chances of a loan.
-Some credit scoring apps operate as a proxy for previous credit history or other transactional data.
-It happens because some apps use anonymized data such as the number of contacts and mobile apps, numbers of files in emails, and the amount of data a mobile user consumes as the base for building a user profile.
-If a person is unbanked, it’s a valuable opportunity to feel less worried about their ability to repay loans.
-The use of credit score apps as alternative data even helps cut down on the time needed to approve a loan.
+Some credit scoring apps act as a proxy for past credit histories or other transactional data.
+This happens because some apps use anonymized data such as the number of contacts and mobile apps, the number of files in emails, and the amount of data a mobile user consumes as the basis for creating a user profile.
+If a person is unbanked, this is a valuable opportunity to worry less about their ability to repay loans.
+Using credit score apps as alternative data even helps reduce the time required to approve a loan.

-- Financial history analysis.
-A credit scoring app shows at which point of time users have reached financial lows and hit the peak.
-They will find out when they were prone to taking out loans and when they were more frugal.
-A credit scoring app gives this information and allows adjusting lifestyle accordingly.
+A credit scoring app shows when users hit financial lows and were at their peak.
+It tells you when they tended to borrow and when they were more frugal.
+A credit scoring app provides this information and makes it possible to adjust lifestyles accordingly

-- Free financial advice.
-Some applications can consult users on the ways to cut back on debt or give tips on which investments may be right for them.
+Some apps can advise users on how to reduce their debt or give tips on which investments are right for them.

 Credit Score App Development Components & Cost

-In this section, we’ll talk about the key features credit score monitoring apps should possess to help users stay in the know and eventually improve their credit scores.
+In this section, we’ll talk about the key features that credit score monitoring apps should have so that users can stay updated and eventually improve their credit scores.

 Authentication & Onboarding

 Intuitive registration and onboarding processes are very important.
-Meanwhile, credit scoring applications usually require lots of data to verify, including personal information and the social security number (SSN).
-It’s also a good practice to make sure a user signs up using two-factor authentication/ Face ID or Touch ID.
-Depending on the complexity of the app and the scope of features, the authentication and onboarding development takes from 24 – 400 work hours.
+Credit scoring applications typically require verification of a lot of data, including personal information and Social Security Number (SSN).
+It’s also a good practice to ensure that a user logs in with two-factor authentication where biometrics (such as Face ID or Touch ID) acts as the second factor.
+Depending on the complexity of the app and the scope of the features, authentication, and onboarding take between 24 and 400 man-hours to develop.

-A report is a detailed breakdown of an individual’s credit history prepared by a credit bureau.
-It is visually presented in the form of charts.
-A report includes personal information, public records such as bankruptcies, details on lines of credit, and a list of entities that have asked to see the consumer’s credit score.
-AI in the credit scoring app allows users to get personalized recommendations on money management.
-For example, they can get a notification that their car loan is 16% and they might be overpaying.
-The feature development requires 100 – 450+ work hours.
+A report is a detailed breakdown of an individual’s credit history generated by a credit reporting bureau.
+It is presented visually in the form of charts.
+A report includes personal information, public records such as bankruptcies, details about lines of credit, and a list of entities that want to see the consumer’s credit score.
+AI in the credit scoring app allows users to receive personalized money management recommendations.
+For example, they can get a notification that their car loan is 16% and they may be overpaying.
+The development of this feature requires 100 to 450+ hours of work.

-Once a staple of only the airline industry, loyalty programs are now everywhere, even in the financial sector.
-Best credit score check apps have personalized offers for a credit card, a car loan, or even a home loan which are based on the user’s credit behavior.
-Estimated development time: 190 – 260 work hours.
+Once known only in the airline industry, loyalty programs are now everywhere, even in the financial sector.
+The best credit score apps have personalized offers for a credit card, car loan, or even a home loan based on the user’s credit history.
+Estimated development time: 190 – 260 working hours.

 Notifications & Alerts

-A user can get credit alerts whenever their credit bureau receives new credit information from creditors, as well as notifications about new credit checks on the user.
-Top credit score apps also notify users when their personal information has been involved in a data breach.
-The development process takes 40 – 80 work hours.
+A user can get credit alerts when their credit bureau receives new credit information from creditors, as well as notifications about the user’s new credit checks.
+Top credit score apps also notify the user when their personal information is affected by a data breach.
+The development process takes 40 – 80 man-hours.

-A credit score app user can find answers in an FAQ section or get support from the customer service via chat or contact form.
-Customer support is responsible for acknowledging every customer inquiry.
-It keeps all customer inquiries in one place and provides meaningful feedback.
+Users of the most accurate credit score app can find answers to their questions in a section of the FAQ or get support from customer service via a chat or contact form.
+Customer service is responsible for acknowledging every customer inquiry.
+It keeps all customer inquiries in one place and provides helpful and meaningful feedback.

-Full automation of the support department needs the software used in call centers, such as Five9 and Genesys, as well as ticketing and CRM systems like Salesforce and Zendesk.
-The feature development requires 60 – 95 work hours.
+To fully automate the support department, you need software used in call centers, such as Five9 and Genesys, as well as ticketing and CRM systems like Salesforce and Zendesk.
+The development of the function requires 60 – 95 working hours.

 For example, we can provide a security monitoring service to check if users’ personal data has been breached.
-The app scans users’ personal information on both the public and dark web, court records, social media, medical benefits statements, and different databases and tracks any fraudulent use of your information.
-After that, it sends out alerts if there’s any unauthorized use of credit cards, bank information, etc. These alerts help figure out whether users need to change account passwords and how to manage cybersecurity.
+This way, the app scans users’ personal data on both the public and dark web, court records, social media, medical benefits statements, and various databases, and tracks any fraudulent use of your data.
+After that, it sends alerts when credit cards, bank details, etc. are used without authorization.
+These alerts help you find out if users need to change their passwords and how to manage cybersecurity.

-Of course, these are rough calculations, and the exact numbers depend on the scope of work and your budget.
-If you want to get a broad picture on how we can help your business, feel free to contact our team.
-With our extensive experience in credit scoring apps development, we can create a solution of any complexity and with any necessary integrations.
+Of course, these are rough calculations, and the exact numbers will depend on the scope of work and your budget.
+If you want to get a full picture of how we can help your business, feel free to contact our team.
+With our extensive experience in credit scoring app development, we can create a solution of any complexity and with all the required integrations.